ECNU-ICALK/ELL-StuLife/README.md

 ### What is ELL 🧐?

 We introduce Experience-driven Lifelong Learning (ELL), a framework for building self-evolving agents capable of continuous growth through real-world interaction.
 Unlike traditional continual learning approaches, ELL emphasizes learning from experience: agents acquire knowledge not from static, labeled datasets, but through dynamic interaction with their environment.
-The framework is built on three core principles:
+The framework is built on four core principles:
-- (1) **Experience Exploration**: Agents learn through continuous, self-motivated interaction with dynamic environments, navigating complex, long-horizon tasks and generating rich experiential trajectories.
-This ongoing engagement enables iterative self-correction and behavioral refinement, fostering learning that emerges from doing.
+- (1) **Experience Exploration**: The agent must be capable of sequentially decomposing and executing complex, long-horizon tasks that involve **continuous interaction over minutes to hours with unquantifiable rewards**.
+Through sustained and **self-motivated** engagement, it generates rich experiential data, enabling iterative learning and self-correction.
+This persistent interaction allows the agent to progressively refine strategies and adapt behavior based on dynamic feedback, mimicking the trial-and-error process of real-world learning.

-- (2) **Long-term Memory**: Agents preserve and structure historical knowledge, including personal experiences, domain expertise, and commonsense reasoning, into a persistent, accessible memory system.
-This supports long-range recall, contextual reasoning, and resistance to catastrophic forgetting, forming a stable foundation for lifelong growth.
+- (2) **Long-term Memory**: Experiential data is systematically processed and consolidated into persistent and structured memory, including raw observations, key events, learned facts, temporal contexts, and self-reflective insights.
+Memory is not passive storage but an active resource: it supports retrieval over long time spans, enables context-aware reasoning, and forms the foundation for future decision-making.

-- (3) **Skill Learning**: Agents abstract recurring patterns from experience into reusable skills, such as decision rules or functional modules.
-These skills are actively managed, refined, and validated through application in new tasks, enabling effective transfer, adaptation, and autonomous improvement.
+- (3) **Skill Learning**: The agent **abstracts recurring patterns from experience into reusable skills**, such as decision rules, functional modules, or problem-solving heuristics.
+These skills are explicitly constructed through reflection and validated through application in new and evolving tasks.
+The agent actively manages its skill repertoire, adding, refining, combining, or deprecating skills based on performance, creating a dynamic, self-improving system.

-Together, these enable agents to accumulate knowledge, adapt over time, and evolve autonomously.
+- (4) **Knowledge Internalization**: Beyond storing memories and reusing skills, the agent undergoes a process of **knowledge internalization**, transforming explicit and discrete knowledge into implicit and intuitive understanding.
+Over time, frequently used rules, patterns, and strategies are distilled into the agent's core reasoning process, reducing reliance on external retrieval or step-by-step reflection.
+This shift from deliberate application to automatic execution mirrors the cognitive transition from novice to expert, where learned behavior becomes "second nature".

 ![StuLife](https://github.com/ECNU-ICALK/ELL-StuLife/blob/main/imgs/stulife_fig1.png?raw=true)